dddrrreee/cs140e-20win/labs/4-uart/README.md

      You will give this device name to `pi-cat` which will echo everything your code emits.

+Note:  our big issue is with error.
+At slow rates, this is probably ok.
+However, as the overhead of reading time, writing pins, checking for deadlines gets larger as compared to `T` you can introduce enough noise so that you get corrupted data.
+Possible options:

+    - Compute how long to wait for each bit in a way that does not lead to cumulative error (do something smarter than waiting for `T`, `2*T`, etc.)

+    - The overhead of time is probably the main issue (measure!), so you could inline this.
+In general, reading time obviously adds unseen overhead, so you have to reason about this.

+    - You could also switch to cycles.  (our pi runs at `700MHz` or 7 million cycles per second.
+You should verify 70 cycles is about 1 micro-second!)

+    - Unroll any loop and tune the code.

+    - Maybe enable caching.

+    - Maybe inlining GPIO operations (probably does not matter as long overhead as `< T`)

+    - In general: Measure the overhead of reading time, writing a bit, etc.  You want to go after the stuff that happens "later" in the bit transmit since it has the most issue and the stuff that has a large fixed cost (since that will cause the error to increase the most).

+    - Could just hand compute an assembly routine that runs for exactly the cycles needed (count the jump and return overhead!).
+Or, better, write a program to generate this code.

+    - Part of "systems" as a discipline is actually measuring what effect your changes make.
+People are notoriously stupid at actually predicting where time goes and what will lead to improvements.

+      Of course, measuring the actual error is tricky, since the measurement introduces error.
+One approach is to write a trivial oscilloscope program on the pi that will monitor a GPIO pin on another pi for some time window (e.g., a millisecond), record at what exact cycle count the pin changed value, and print the results after.
+You'll need a partner (or a 2nd pi) but this is actually a close-to trivial program and gives a very good measurement of error (it's useful in general, as well).

 ### Extension: speed.

-It's a fun hack to see how high of a baud rate you can squeeze out of this code.
-Note: that if you switch baud rates on the pi, you'll need to change it in the `pi-cat` code too.
-In the end I wound up switching from micro-seconds to using the pi's cycle counters (`cycle-count.h` has the macros to access) and inlining the GPIO routines.
+Once you have a handle on error, it's a fun hack to see how high of a baud rate you can squeeze out of this code using the above tricks.
+In the end I wound up switching from micro-seconds to using the pi's cycle counters (`cycle-count.h` has the macros to access) and in-lining the GPIO routines.
 (Note that as you go faster your laptop's OS might become the problem.)

+    ***NOTE: that if you switch baud rates on the pi, you'll need to change it in the `pi-cat` code too.***